luttje/filament-user-attributes/README.md

 You can let your users configure which attributes should be added to models.

-> Through a attribute management form users can choose which model to edit and specify the name, type, order and other options for custom attributes.
+> Through an attribute management form users can choose which model to edit and specify the name, type, order and other options for custom attributes.
 The attributes will be automatically added to the resource form and table if you follow the steps below.

 1. Add the `HasUserAttributesConfigContract` interface and `HasUserAttributesConfig` trait to the model that should be able to configure user attributes (e.g. a user or tenant model):